scalacenter/scala-lang/teach.md

 ### Regularity and Principled Constructs

-Scala has done away with many of the quirks from C-like languages that still remain in e.g. Java and C#.
+Scala has done away with many of the quirks from C-like languages that still remain in, for example, Java and C#.
 There are, for instance, no surprising restrictions on what can be nested inside what, and no irregular semantic difference between primitive non-objects and “real” objects.

-Practices recognized by experts as best practices (e.g., [avoiding the usage of `null`](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/), [manipulating immutable values](https://www.infoq.com/articles/data-oriented-programming-java/)) have been the norm since the inception of Scala.
+Best practices recognized by experts (e.g.,
+[avoiding the usage of `null`](https://www.infoq.com/presentations/Null-References-The-Billion-Dollar-Mistake-Tony-Hoare/), [manipulating immutable values](https://www.infoq.com/articles/data-oriented-programming-java/)) have been the norm since the inception of Scala.